HP15c collection ::

 is, after many years, the first scientific RPN calculator which

 comes close to the successful classic RPN calculators.
-I
+I like it.

-HP-12c platinum, special edition
+HP12c platinum, special edition

 This is a hp12c which I bought on ebay.
 It's in pretty good condition

 and it must be from the 90's.